Qwe1rty/NodeDial/README.md

 Now, you should be able to just run the `chordial` command from anywhere.
 Test your installation by running `chordial --help`, which should print out this lovely menu:
 ```
-This Chordial client program is a CLI tool to interact with the database node instances
-For more information, check out: https://github.com/Qwe1rty/Chordial

 Usage: chordial [get|post|delete|ready] [options]

   -k, --key <value>      key for an entry in the database